lifecompanionaac/lifecompanion/docs/BUILD.md

 # Development

-Development environment installed and tested on Windows 10 and Ubuntu.
+Development environment installed and tested on Windows 10/11 and Ubuntu.

+Used JDK (in IntelliJ and builds) is [Eclipse Temurin™](https://adoptium.net/temurin/releases/)

 ## Build and run projects

 ### To use it directly on Gradle (optional)

-1. Download **JDK 16** for your platform : [AdoptOpenJDK](https://adoptopenjdk.net/)
+1. Download **JDK 18** for your platform : [Eclipse Temurin™](https://adoptium.net/temurin/releases/)
 1. Configuration Gradle to run with the installed JDK (**~/.gradle/gradle.properties** : add _org.gradle.java.home_)
 1. This can sometimes be useful to configure **JAVA_HOME** env configuration